Skip to main content

-Things to Do at Central Market (Port Louis Bazaar)
+Things to Do at Central Market Port Louis Bazaar

-Complete Guide to Central Market (Port Louis Bazaar) in Port Louis
+Complete Guide to Central Market Port Louis Bazaar in Port Louis

-About Central Market (Port Louis Bazaar)
+About Central Market Port Louis Bazaar

 What to See & Do

-Spice Section
+Spice and Tea Section

-Fresh Produce Area
+Fresh Produce Stalls

 Street Food Vendors